mwebaze-nicho/tungabe_c4/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository.

-Create a new branch in your names and push it the repo.
+Create a new branch in your name and push it to the repo.